D3jag0re/multi-container-application/README.md

     - However running a simple connetion test (see below) resulted in `MongoDB connected successfully`
     - FIX: Forgot to actually have the app connect...created utils/db.js

+- Data is persisting with container re-creations but new code change overwrites `./mongo-data` causing the data to be lost
+    - Fix:

 - Connection Test: